Safer Internet Day: How to Talk to Your Kids About Digital Citizenship

 Remind your children that underneath all of this technology, there’s still a human element.
 A text message, while different from an in-person conversation, is still just two people talking.
 That funny TikTok video is just another way to share laughter with friends.
 If they remember what this technology is enabling — real-life human connection — they’ll be more likely to act with kindness and empathy when they’re online.

 No matter how old your child is, discussions about digital citizenship can help keep them safe online.
 You can also help protect them with a digital safety net.
-Bark’s award-winning service monitors texts, email, YouTube, and 30+ apps and social media platforms for signs of sexual predators, adult content, cyberbullying, depression, suicidal thoughts, drug use, threats of violence, and more.
-Sign up today for a free, one-week trial.
+Bark’s award-winning service monitors texts, email, YouTube, and 30+ apps and social media platforms for signs of sexual predators, adult content, cyberbullying, depression, suicidal thoughts, drug use, threats of violence, and more. for a free, one-week trial.